Contrasting Constellation Brands (STZ) and Its Competitors

-Constellation Brands (NYSE:STZ – Get Rating) is one of 30 publicly-traded companies in the “Beverages” industry, but how does it contrast to its competitors?
-We will compare Constellation Brands to similar companies based on the strength of its institutional ownership, profitability, risk, valuation, earnings, analyst recommendations and dividends.
+Constellation Brands (NYSE:STZ – Get Rating) is one of 30 publicly-traded companies in the “Beverages” industry, but how does it compare to its rivals?
+We will compare Constellation Brands to related businesses based on the strength of its risk, dividends, earnings, institutional ownership, profitability, valuation and analyst recommendations.

 Dividends

 68.8% of Constellation Brands shares are owned by institutional investors.
-Comparatively, 36.3% of shares of all “Beverages” companies are owned by institutional investors.
-15.6% of Constellation Brands shares are owned by insiders.
-Comparatively, 17.8% of shares of all “Beverages” companies are owned by insiders.
-Strong institutional ownership is an indication that endowments, large money managers and hedge funds believe a company will outperform the market over the long term.
+Comparatively, 34.0% of shares of all “Beverages” companies are owned by institutional investors.
+15.8% of Constellation Brands shares are owned by company insiders.
+Comparatively, 17.1% of shares of all “Beverages” companies are owned by company insiders.
+Strong institutional ownership is an indication that hedge funds, large money managers and endowments believe a company is poised for long-term growth.

-This is a breakdown of current ratings and recommmendations for Constellation Brands and its competitors, as reported by MarketBeat.
+This is a breakdown of current recommendations for Constellation Brands and its rivals, as provided by MarketBeat.com.

 |Sell Ratings